 Bitcoin halving is the main algorithm of emission control for Bitcoin, and it is what allows Bitcoin to be maintained without any authority.
 There is a cap on the total supply of Bitcoin, which has been mined since 2009.
-New Bitcoins are created through mining new blocks, which are created every 10 minutes.
-Bitcoin miners who discover blocks are paid for transactions that occur in that block.
+New Bitcoins are created by mining new blocks created every 10 minutes.
+Bitcoin miners who discover blocks are paid for transactions in that block.
 The amount was originally 50 Bitcoins, but it is halved every 210,000 blocks.
 This takes about four years.

 How Does Bitcoin Halving Occur?

 Bitcoin halvings, also called halvenings, are scheduled to occur every 210,000 blocks.
 That means that once 210,000 blocks are mined, the amount of Bitcoin that miners earn for verifying transactions is cut in half.
 The original amount was 50 Bitcoins.
 After the first 210,000 blocks were discovered, it was reduced to 25 Bitcoin.
 Currently, the Bitcoin reward is 12.5 Bitcoin.
 The next halving, which is scheduled to occur in May 2020, will see that amount reduced to 6.25 Bitcoin.
-This process will continue until the final and 21 millionth Bitcoin has been created by the system.
+This process will continue until the system creates the final and 21 millionth Bitcoin.

 How Does Bitcoin Halving Impact Traders?

 After a Bitcoin halving, there are fewer Bitcoins produced by the system.
 If it stays solid, this could potentially increase the value of Bitcoin.
 The process of halving limits the supply of new coins, which could lead to a rise in price for Bitcoin if demand stays strong.
-Although this has occurred during past halvings where Bitcoin saw a rapid increase in price, Bitcoin’s value can fluctuate by a large margin very quickly.
+Although this has occurred during past halvings where Bitcoin saw a rapid price increase, Bitcoin’s value can fluctuate by a large margin very quickly.

 When Is the Next Bitcoin Halving?